lamtrinh259/crypto_frontend/README.md

-# Data analysis
+# Front end for cryptocurrencies prices forecasting
 - Document here the project: crypto_frontend
-- Description: Project Description
+- Description: Repository for the front-end of the cryptocurrencies prices forecasting
-- Data Source:
+- Data Source: from Bitfinex exchange
-- Type of analysis:
+- Type of project: using ML algorithms to forecast future prices of crypto

-Please document the project the better you can.
+- Technology: Streamlit with Python

+Below is some guidance regarding starting the project if you're interested in cloning this repo.

 # Startup the project